USS Whipple (DD-217)

-USS Whipple (DD- 217/AG-117), a Clemson-class destroyer was the second ship of the United States Navy named in honor of Captain Abraham Whipple (1733–1819), who served in the Continental Navy.
+USS Whipple (DD- 217/AG-117), a Clemson-class destroyer was the second ship of the United States Navy named in honor of Commodore Abraham Whipple (1733–1819), who served in the Continental Navy.

 Construction and commissioning

-Whipple was laid down on 12 June and launched 6 November 1919 from William Cramp & Sons; sponsored by Mrs. Gladys V. Mulvey, great-great-great granddaughter of Abraham Whipple; and commissioned on 23 April 1920.
+Whipple was laid down on 12 June and launched 6 November 1919 from William Cramp & Sons; sponsored by Mrs. Gladys V. Mulvey, great-great-great-granddaughter of Abraham Whipple; and commissioned on 23 April 1920.

 Service history

 1920 to World War II

 Following shakedown training out of Guantanamo Bay, Cuba, Whipple returned to Philadelphia for post-shakedown availability.
 The destroyer sailed for the Near East on 29 May 1920 and arrived at Constantinople (renamed Istanbul in 1923), Turkey, on 13 June.
 For the next eight months, she operated in the region of the Black Sea and eastern Mediterranean, under the overall command of Admiral Mark L. Bristol, Commander, U.S. Naval Detachment in Near Eastern Waters.
 At this time, the entire Near East was in turmoil due to changes caused by, and in the wake of, World War I.

 Whipple delivered mail to the destroyer Chandler at Samsun, Turkey, on 16 June and landed British American Tobacco company representatives whom the destroyer had transported from Constantinople.
 She next visited Sevastopol, in the Russian Crimea, and Constanţa, Romania.
 Unexpectedly ordered to Batum, Georgia, Whipple departed Samsun on 6 July and made 30 kn to reach her destination the next day.
 There, she attended the peaceful transfer of the city to Georgia's control from British troops, which had been stationed there since the end of World War I.

 Whipple then shifted south for a brief cruise along the Levantine coast during which she visited Beirut and Damascus, Syria and Port Said, Egypt, before she returned to Constantinople on 18 August.
 While she was making this cruise, the sweeping Navy-wide designation of hull numbers took place and Whipple was classified as DD-217 on 17 July 1920.
 The destroyer next resumed her previous routine on the Black Sea route, carrying mail between ports (including dispatches for consulates and the like), and observing conditions prevailing at the ports visited in Romania, Russia, and Asiatic Turkey.

 While underway on 19 October, Whipple sighted distress signals from Greek steamer Thetis and proceeded to the stricken vessel's assistance, as she lay aground off Constanţa.
 After 10 hours, the destroyer succeeded in freeing Thetis from her predicament and earned a commendation from her division commander.
 The citation lauded Lieutenant Commander Bernard's display of initiative and his excellent handling of the ship in shoal waters with a heavy sea running.
 "The whole affair," the citation concluded, "... reflected great credit on the Whipple and the United States Naval Service."